-ABA 0756 - Ethical and Professional Issues in Applied Behavior Analysis
+ABA 0756 - Ethical and Professional Issues in Applied Behavior Analysis (3 credits)

 This 45-hour graduate-level course will focus on the ethical practice of applied behavior analysis across clinical, research, and professional settings.
 It covers content area E: Ethics (Professional and Ethical Compliance Code for Behavior Analysts) from the BACB's Fifth Edition Task List.
 Students will evaluate common ethical dilemmas that arise during clinical research and practice in applied behavior analysis and identify and apply strategies and guidelines for resolving ethical issues.
-Prerequisites: ABA 0711 & ABA 0712
+Prerequisite: ABA 0714

-ABA 0761 Fieldwork in Applied Behavior Analysis I (3 credits) (ELECTIVE)
+ABA 0761 - Fieldwork in Applied Behavior Analysis I (3 credits - Elective - Optional)

 This 45-hour graduate-level course is designed to provide students the opportunity to apply theory to practice in an approved ABA fieldwork setting where they are required to accrue the specified amount of clinical training and supervision hours.
 Students will gain meaningful training experiences with the oversight of highly qualified university faculty dedicated to training future practitioners in the philosophy and evidence-based practice of ABA.
 Students will be expected to collect and share data on their cases and employ strategies of behavioral assessment and intervention with input from their supervisors.
-Prerequisites: Completion of ABA 0711 and ABA 0712 with a grade of B or higher.
+Prerequisites: ABA 0714 with grade of B or better

-ABA 0771 Fieldwork in Applied Behavior Analysis II (3 credits) (ELECTIVE)
+ABA 0771 - Fieldwork in Applied Behavior Analysis II (3 credits - Elective - Optional)

 This 45-hour graduate-level course is a continuation of ABA 0761.
 These courses were designed to provide students the opportunity to apply theory to practice in an approved ABA fieldwork setting where they are required to accrue the specified amount of clinical training and supervision hours.
 These courses are spiraled, meaning each successive course builds upon the previous course, thus promoting advanced competencies and skills.
 Students will gain meaningful training experiences with the oversight of highly qualified university faculty dedicated to training future practitioners in the philosophy and evidence-based practice of ABA.
 Students will be expected to collect and share data on their cases and employ strategies of behavioral assessment and intervention with input from their supervisors.
-Prerequisites: Completion of ABA 0761 with a grade of B or higher.
+Prerequisites: ABA 0714, ABA 0761 with grades of B or better

-ABA 0781 Fieldwork in Applied Behavior Analysis III (3 credits) (ELECTIVE)
+ABA 0781 - Fieldwork in Applied Behavior Analysis III (3 credits - Elective - Optional)

 This 45-hour graduate-level course is a continuation of ABA 0771.
 These courses were designed to provide students the opportunity to apply theory to practice in an approved ABA fieldwork setting where they are required to accrue the specified amount of clinical training and supervision hours.
 These courses are spiraled, meaning each successive course builds upon the previous course, thus promoting advanced competencies and skills.
 Students will gain meaningful training experiences with the oversight of highly qualified university faculty dedicated to training future practitioners in the philosophy and evidence-based practice of ABA.
 Students will be expected to collect and share data on their cases and employ strategies of behavioral assessment and intervention with input from their supervisors.
-Prerequisites: Completion of ABA 0761 and ABA 0771 with a grade of B or higher.
+Prerequisites: ABA 0714, ABA 0761, and ABA 0771 with grades of B or better